aradhya0530/Insurance-Premium-Prediction/README.md

  Deployment
 The final step involves deploying the model for real-time predictions by:
-- Integrating with cloud services Azure for scalability.
+- Integrating with cloud services AWS for scalability.
 - Automating data updates for continuous improvement.

 Conclusion